sandervandevelde/TechnicalCommunityContent/IoT/Azure IoT Suite/Session 1 - Exploring IoT Solutions/Demo 1.3/Demo 1.3.md

     <img src="./media/image1.png" width="592" height="306" />

+3. Replace the query with this new one replacing the previous query (don’t use the one for demo 1.1)

+    ```
+    select *
+    into OutputCommentsPowerBi
+    from simulateddevicesinput
+    ```

-3. Save and start the Stream Analytics job.
+4. Save and start the Stream Analytics job.
+This should take a minute.

 ### Microsoft Cognitive APIs